As Covid-19 stabilizes, will the nursing shortage subside?

 With each hard truth outlined above, there are critical details and guiding principles to follow.
-We've carried out extensive research and countless conversations to unveil the most important facets of these hard truths—and we hope you can join us this Thursday for an all-encompassing discussion on them.
+We've carried out extensive research and countless conversations to unveil the most important facets of these hard truths.

 Last Friday, Kentucky announced a state of emergency relating to the nursing shortage to help bolster the number of nurses graduating from their schools as well as other immediate retention strategies.
 The Michigan State Medical Society also just called for emergent solutions.
 This comes three months after the American Nurses Association urged HHS to declare nurse staffing shortage a national crisis.
 The message is clear: we are beyond the tipping point.

 Some may wonder whether the shortage we are experiencing today is similar to other cyclical shortages we have seen over the years—ones that subside and pass with patients and diligent hiring.
 Our take on that assumption is no.